ElodinLaarz/HanabiAI/README.md

 determines which genes get passed on to future generations!

 # Is it any good?
-I've gotten players that have scored an average of 18 points over 10 games.
+I've gotten AI players that have scored an average of 18 points over 10 games.
 (In the standard game in which maximum score is 25.)

 # How do I run this?
 Most of the project is broken in Jupyter notebooks with examples of how to run it; clone and check it out if you're interested!

 # There are no weights in the weights folder!
 You'll have to generate some yourself, then: get to it!

+# Can I just use this to play Hanabi?
+There is a fully-functional implementation of Hanabi that you can play, yes.
+Though, it's entirely text-based and not nearly as fun as the real card game, which I fully endorse.